Abbykus/Abbycus-ESP32-C3-Development-Board/README.md

 The board can be powered by an external 3.7V Lithium Ion battery connected to the **BAT** terminals.
 The embedded buck/boost switching regulator maintains a stable 3.3V system voltage from a battery voltage of 4.2V (full charge) down to approximately 2.5V (discharged).
 The battery is charged when 5 volts is applied via the USB-A connector.
 The on-board RED LED will light while charging and turn off when charging is complete.

 Default charge current is set at 250 milliamps.
 This can be changed by replacing resistor R11 on the PCB.
-See the AAP2154 datasheet in the **DOCS** folder for information regarding setting the charge current.
+See the AAP2154 (LTC4054 equivalent) datasheet in the **DOCS** folder for information regarding setting the charge current.

-Operating current can range from microamps in deep sleep mode to approximately 160 milliamps when transmitting WiFi data.
+Operating current can range from microamps in deep sleep mode to peaks of approximately 160 milliamps when transmitting WiFi data.
 Typical idle current is approximately 50 milliamps.

 #### *BREAKOUT PIN DESCRIPTION*
 - **3.3V** Output of the 3.3V switching regulator.